tractr/traxion/MIGRATIONS.md

 your cli: `nx g convert-to-nx-project --all`.

-Note that if your workspace contains a virtual `workspace` project that contains targets for the whole workspace, you will encounter looping issues when running nx commands.
-To fix it, you can take example on this repository with the libs/workspace project.
+Note that if your workspace contains a virtual `workspace` project that contains targets for the whole workspace (like @jscutlery/semver release targets), you will encounter looping issues when running nx commands.
+To fix it, you can take example on this repository with the libs/workspace and apps/temporary-workspace projects.
+This will be updated as soon as nx can handle `project.json` at the root of the workspace.

 Make sure your build, test and lint pass before passing to the next step (the use of multiple pr is recommended here).